 International fee place

 The majority of our international graduate researchers receive a tuition fee-remission scholarship, meaning you will be exempt from paying fees for your course.
-This exemption is valid for up to four years if you're enrolled in a doctoral program and up to two years if you're enrolled in a masters degree.
+This exemption is valid for up to four years if you're enrolled in a doctoral program and up to two years if you're enrolled in a masters course.

 It's also important you read and understand the University's current tuition fee terms and conditions before accepting your offer and enrolling in a course.